 This is an itinerary that will immerse you in the beauty of nature, giving you the chance to see the most fragrant flowers and the rarest plants; millions of visitors have been enchanted by the exceptional natural surroundings of the Riviera of Flowers, and they have been an endless source of inspiration for great artists over the ages .

-Not just another holiday, more a vital voyage of discovery for those who love the perfume of the most beautiful roses, the colours of the most elegant orchids, the majesty of the rarest palms and the silvery-greens of the most ancient olives.
+Not just another holiday, more an essential voyage of discovery for anyone who loves the perfume of the most beautiful roses, the delicate pastels of the most elegant orchids, the majesty of the rarest palms and the silvery-greens of the most ancient olive trees.

-A unique opportunity to bring together on one palette all the most beautiful colours of the Riviera: from the splendid Gardens of the French Riviera, to the fascination of the Ligurian hinterland, while enjoying the hospitality of the City of Flowers par excellence, San Remo.
+A unique opportunity to bring together on one palette all the most beautiful colors of the Riviera: from the splendid Gardens of the French Riviera, to the fascination of the Ligurian interior, while enjoying the hospitality of the City of Flowers par excellence, San Remo.

-Therefore, we invite you to spend a genuinely original holiday with us, which alternates between the discovery of the most beautiful glimpses of our coastline and the revelation of an authentic gallery of natural art – the botanical gardens of Italian Riviera.
-We must not forget to mention the opportunity to visit the aromatic growing plants and the ornamental flowers which are one of the bases of the local economy.
+We invite you to spend a genuinely original holiday with us, alternating between the most spectacular views of our coastline and visits to an authentic gallery of natural art – the botanical gardens of the Italian Riviera.
+We must not forget to mention the opportunity to see the nurseries where aromatic plants and ornamental flowers are grown – one of the most important facets of the local economy.

 Arrival in late afternoon in San Remo where you will check in to your hotel.
 Dinner and overnight stay.